jtoy/awesome-tensorflow/README.md

 * [NNFlow](https://github.com/welschma/NNFlow) - Simple framework allowing to read-in ROOT NTuples by converting them to a Numpy array and then use them in Google Tensorflow.
 * [Sonnet](https://github.com/deepmind/sonnet) - Sonnet is DeepMind's library built on top of TensorFlow for building complex neural networks.
 * [tensorpack](https://github.com/ppwwyyxx/tensorpack) - Neural Network Toolbox on TensorFlow focusing on training speed and on large datasets.
+* [tf-encrypted](https://github.com/mortendahl/tf-encrypted) - Layer on top of TensorFlow for doing machine learning on encrypted data

 <a name="video" />